-The declaration of conflicts of interest is a standing item on the Audit Committee agenda.
-All members of the Audit Committee are required to declare any Conflicts of Interest prior to the commencement of the business of the meeting.
-Where a conflict of interest is declared that member of the Senior Management Team may be required to withdraw from all or part of the meeting.
+5.8 The declaration of conflicts of interest is a standing item on the Audit and Risk Committee agenda.
+All members of the Audit and Risk Committee are required to declare any Conflicts of Interest prior to the commencement of the business of the meeting.
+Where a conflict of interest is declared that member of the Leadership Team may be required to withdraw from all or part of the meeting.
 The declaration of conflicts of interest, including nil declarations and any related actions are recorded in the minute of the meeting.

-5.9 Register of Interests
+Register of Interests

-A register of interests is maintained which is reviewed and updated on an annual basis which contains the details of any interests of members of the Senior Management Team and Non - Executive Members of the Audit Committee which is available on the website.
+5.9 A register of interests is maintained by the Office.
+This is reviewed and updated on an annual basis and contains the details of any interests of members of the Leadership Teams and Non-Executive Members of the Audit and Risk Committee which is published on the Office website.

-5.10 Recruitment Panels
+Recruitment Panels

-All recruitment panels are required to consider the potential for conflicts of interest.
+5.10 All recruitment panels are required to consider the potential for conflicts of interest.
 It is recognised that there may be occasions when panel members know individuals who have applied for a position within the Office.
-In all such situations the fact that a particular candidate(s) is known to a member of the panel must be disclosed to the other members of the panel for a consideration as to how to proceed.
+In all such situations, the fact that a particular candidate(s) is known to a member of the panel must be disclosed to the other members of the panel for a consideration as to how to proceed.
 In situations where there is a close association it is possible that the panel member may be required to withdraw from the panel.
-In other situations where a candidate is known but there is no close association it may be appropriate that the panel remains unchanged.
+In other situations where a candidate is, known but there is no close association it may be appropriate that the panel remains unchanged.
 Queries in respect of the application of these principles should be referred to the Human Resources Manager.

-5.10 Disclosure of Conflicts of Interest on Application Forms
+Disclosure of Conflicts of Interest on Application Forms

-All applicants for a position with the Office will be provided with a copy of this Conflict of Interest Policy and a guidance note for applicants.
-Applicants are required to disclose on completed application forms whether there are any conflicts of interest which might be relevant in relation to their possible employment with the Office.
-Any relevant conflict of interest which is not disclosed may result in dismissal.
+5.11 All applicants for a position with the Office will be provided with a copy of this Conflict of Interest Policy and a guidance note for applicants.
+Applicants are required to disclose on completed application forms whether there are any conflicts of interest, which might be relevant in relation to their possible employment with the Office.
+Any relevant conflict of interest, which is not disclosed, may result in dismissal.

-6 Resolution of Conflicts of Interests Declared
+6. Management of Conflicts of Interests Declared